-- 1. Mitigate highways impact on the wider road network to ensure that congestion is not made worse than currently exists. - 2.
-Vehicular access to the site is expected from the bypass although more limited vehicular access is expected from Newtons Lane and Barlow Drive North (designed to deter 'ratrunning').
+- 1. Mitigate highways impact on the wider road network to ensure that congestion is not made worse than currently exists. - Vehicular access to the site will be from the bypass although more limited vehicular access is expected from Newtons Lane and Barlow Drive North (designed to deter 'ratrunning').

-Bennerley Viaduct, Grade II Listed Building.
+Bennerley Viaduct, Grade II\ Listed Building